allinbits/cosmos-cash/README.md

 ### Summary

 Cosmos Cash is a protocol designed to be regulatory compliant that offers the same guarantees as traditional banking systems.
-Features that enable these guarantees are KYC (Know your customer), AML (Anti-Money Laundering) tracking, FAFT travel rule, and identity management.
-We use a novel approach to identity management by leveraging W3C specifications for decentralized identifiers and verifiable credentials.
+Features that enable these guarantees are Know Your Customer (KYC), anti-money laundering (AML) tracking, Financial Action Task Force (FATF) travel rule, and identity management.
+Cosmos Cash uses a novel approach to identity management by leveraging W3C specifications for decentralized identifiers and verifiable credentials.

 ### Research paper

-For more information on the research behind the cosmos cash protocol, please look at the cosmos cash research paper:
+For more information on the research behind the Cosmos Cash protocol, please look at the Cosmos Cash research paper:

 [Cosmos Cash: Investigation into EU regulations affecting E-Money tokens](https://drive.google.com/file/d/1zmEyA8kA0uAIRGDKxYElOKvjtz4f_Ep5/view)